In this article:

 - Instead of having a meeting inside, see if your coworkers are interested in a walking meeting (a favorite of the late Steve Jobs).

 - Skip the elevator and take the stairs.
-You’ll burn calories and sculpt your legs!
+(3)

 If you don’t know how to dance, take up a dance class at your local gym or community center.
 Whatever form of dancing you choose, it will help improve your fitness level and shed those extra pounds.

-Try adding in moderately intense 30-45-minute sessions two to three times a week to start.
+Try doing moderately intense 30–45-minute sessions two to three times a week to start.

-Depending on the intensity level and duration of the hike, you could burn anywhere from a few hundred to a few thousand calories.
+Depending on the intensity level and duration of the hike, you could burn a few hundred to a few thousand calories.
+(7)

 Consider your next DIY project or cleanup your “workout,” as household chores can actually be quite intense.